yakdere/Android_GridImageBrowser/readme.md

 -Site (espn.com)
-*Subsequent searches will have any filters applied to the search results *User can tap on any image in results to see the image full-screen *User can scroll down “infinitely” to continue loading more image results *User can share an image to their friends or email it to themselves
+*Subsequent searches will have any filters applied to the search results *User can tap on any image in results to see the image full-screen *User can scroll down ï¿½infinitelyï¿½ to continue loading more image results *User can share an image to their friends or email it to themselves

 **Technical Challenges**